Contents

 The Importance of Finishing for Laser Engraved Projects

 The biggest reason to apply a finish to your wood projects is to prevent environmental damage, such as moisture, sunlight, and humidity.
-Without the added protection, a piece of lighter wood could start warping, cracking, or becoming discolored over time.
+Without the added protection, a piece of lighter wood work just created by a wood laser engraver or cutter could start warping, cracking, or becoming discolored over time.
 Adding a protective barrier also prevents the wood from scratching, getting stained, or incurring other physical damage.

 Adding a finish brings out the natural beauty of your wood choice.
 You’ll notice that it deepens the color and highlights the beautiful grain patterns.
 They also add different sheens, including glossy, matte, or satin.